Demand generation: a roadmap to success

 With marketing budgets squeezed, it’s tempting to take a DIY approach to demand gen but there are drawbacks to going it alone

 If your marketing team is trying to find ways to cut back, you’re not alone.
-A survey of US and European CMOs by Gartner found that 71% lack the budget to fully execute their strategy in 2023.
+Less than a quarter of CMOs (24%) say they have sufficient budget to execute their 2024 strategy, according to Gartner’s most recent CMO spend survey

-Because many marketing teams are under-resourced, Winquist thinks it’s common sense to team up with a publishing partner to drive demand gen efforts.
-The expertise and audience of a strong partner can greatly boost performance – at a time when you need it most.
+Because many marketing teams are under-resourced, Winquist believes that teaming up with a publishing partner to drive demand-gen efforts is common sense.
+The expertise and audience of a strong partner can greatly boost performance when you need it most.

-A dedicated publishing partner comes with the capability to reach an audience that you might not be able to alone.
+A dedicated publishing partner comes with the ability to reach an audience that you might not be able to reach alone

 Mark Choueke, author of B2B marketing bestseller Boring2Brave, agrees that working with a relevant media partner is a shortcut to getting in front of your target prospect.
 “Unless you’re among the 1% of B2B giants like Google, Slack or AWS, your target audience is near impossible to reach without an expertly crafted and paid-for media and distribution strategy.”